ngs-docs/angus/R_Introductory_tutorial_2014.md

 ### Generic functions and methods
 Calling a function like summary() will do very different things for different object classes.
-We will use this call alot for data frames and output from statistical models, etc..
+We will use this call a lot for data frames and output from statistical models, etc..

 ```r
 summary(x)  # numeric vector